People

 Rotation Student

 Jenny worked with Quentin, contributing to engineering monoterpene-indole alkaloids.
-She went on to pursue a PhD at the John Innes Centre, UK and is now a post-doc.
+She went on to pursue a PhD at the John Innes Centre, UK and is now a post-doc there.

 Henry Tidd, 2018